manabie-com/togo/README.md

 ## Technical Assignment for Backend Engineer
 ### Overview
-This is a simple backend for a good old todo service, right now this service can handle login/list/create simple tasks.
+This is a simple backend for a good old todo service, right now this service can handle login/list/create simple tasks. \
 To make it run:
 - `go run main.go`
-- Import Postman collection from `docs` to check example To run testcase:
+- Import Postman collection from `docs` to check example \
+To run testcase:
  `go test -v .\test\...`
 ### What I do ?
-- Separate the layer according to the following structure: Router -> Delivery -> Usecase (Service) -> Respository -> Model
+- Separate the layer according to the follow structure: Router -> Delivery -> Usecase (Service) -> Respository (Storage) -> Model
 ```
 .
 ├── delivery